-Keely’s Ski Camp for Girls: Who did you look up to as a little girl and why?
+Keely’s Camp: Who did you look up to as a little girl and why?

 Alice Mckennis: Daron Rahlves.
 I always looked up to him because he was a little crazy and ripped at DH and Super-G. I liked how he was a little out there and wasn’t a picture perfect, follow the line athlete.
 He was different and that showed me that I could be different too and still get to where I wanted in ski racing if I put my heart into it and worked hard.